-Leslie Sutton, a spokeswoman for Riverwoods, Illinois-based Discover Financial Services (DFS), which has an agreement with UnionPay to process the Chinese firm’s card transactions in the U.S., declined to comment.
+Leslie Sutton, a spokeswoman for Riverwoods, Illinois-based Discover Financial Services (DFS:US), which has an agreement with UnionPay to process the Chinese firm’s card transactions in the U.S., declined to comment.
 Molly Faust, a spokeswoman for New York-based American Express, declined to comment.

 Visa and MasterCard advanced in New York yesterday after announcing on July 13 that they had agreed along with card- issuing banks to pay $6.6 billion in settling a U.S. antitrust lawsuit brought by merchants.
 Visa climbed 2.5 percent to $127.15, while MasterCard rose 1.7 percent, AmEx added 1.2 percent and Discover gained 0.5 percent.

 Tim Reif, general counsel at the U.S. Trade Representative’s office, called yesterday’s ruling a “decisive victory” that may produce 6,000 new jobs.